Ford Focus (third generation): Facelift (2014–2019)

 Inside, the multitude of buttons on the dashboard was removed and replaced by an all-new eight-inch touchscreen.
 The quality of plastics improved, and the steering wheel was changed to a three-spoke.
 Trim levels in the UK consist of Studio, Style (instead of Edge due to the Ford Mondeo based SUV), Zetec, Zetec S (including special Red and Black editions) - later replaced in 2016 by Zetec Edition, ST-Line (and later ST-Line X), Titanium, Titanium X and ST. Trim levels in Europe are similar to the pre-facelift model including Ambiente, Trend, Trend +, Titanium, and ST. The new 1.5 TDCi Duratorq diesel (95 and 120 hp) and 1.5 EcoBoost (150 and 180 hp) has been added to the line-up.
 The 2.0 TDCi Duratorq diesel has been updated to produce 150 and 185 hp.

 The new third-generation RS model went on sale in 2016, with pricing from around £31,000 and the new 2.3 EcoBoost from the Ford Mustang, but updated to produce 350 hp.
 It was revealed in the production variant at the 2015 Geneva Motor Show and featured at the 2015 Goodwood Festival of Speed.

 Mechanical improvements to the facelifted Ford Focus are chassis revisions to all versions, to make the car more planted on the road, and the steering is also sharper than the pre-facelift model, while also offering greater feedback for greater driving pleasure and fun, which has been the trademark of the Focus since it launched back in 1998.

 Engine lineup in Europe

 1.0-litre EcoBoost

-Award-winning three-cylinder engine is produced in two variants, with 100 and 125 hp and 138 bhp.
+Award-winning three-cylinder engine is produced in three variants, with 100 and 125 hp and 138 bhp.

 1.6-litre Duratec Ti-VCT

 This engine - an updated version of the same engine from the previous model, allowing it to breathe better with improved intake and exhaust manifolds.
 The improvements also mean that the engine has been updated to EU5 norms (from 2015 - EU6 norms).
 From 2014, the 1.6 Ti-VCT was available in three versions: 85 hp, 105 and 125 hp, but in some European markets also as 86 kW with factory LPG (i.e.: German market - as 1.6 LPG Bivalenten Autogasmotor/ English: BiFuel LPG Engine).
-It was discontinued in 2016.
+It was discontinued in 2018.